eegans/fed-exercise/README.md

 npm install
 ```

 2. Launch development server which runs live-server--a lightweight dev server which with live reload.
-Will launch Navigate to `http://127.0.0.1:8080/dist/`. :
+Will navigate to `http://127.0.0.1:8080/dist/`. :

 ```sh
 npm run start